 The laser beam is extremely bright, and special glasses will be provided to protect the eyes.
-The dentist will then direct the beam at the affected area and carefully dissolve the soft tissue, harden the filling or whiten the teeth.
+The dentist will then direct the beam to the affected area and carefully dissolve the soft tissue, harden the filling, or whiten the teeth.

 The procedure will take far less time than conventional methods and cause far less anxiety and discomfort.
 The only real disadvantage of laser dentistry is that it can prove to be more expensive.

 Beechnut Dental Care has you covered with exceptional care and the most advanced technology available.
 Contact us today to book your first appointment!